Vicchang/RayarkTutorial/PresentationWeek3.md

   }
   ```
   Comparing the return object, stringbuilder always return "this" while string always return "result", which is a temparty object.
 Any mutation to string would cause generation of new object.
 Stringbuilder only generates new object
   as long as full container.
-The design of string is to guaruntee it is a immutable object and hence, thread safe.
-To conclude, in order to save performance, if you would frequently mutate a string, it is recommanded to use string builder.
+The design of string is to guaruntee it is a immutable object and thread safe.
+To conclude, in order to save performance, if you would frequently mutate a string, it is recommanded to use stringbuilder.
   If not, using string to guaruntee thread safe.

 * ## What does IDisposable interface do?